coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 ### Create your personal profile
 1. What name would you like to display to others?
-2. Which languages do you speak?
+2. Which languages do you speak? _Add/Select the languages you speak and sort them by preference._
-	* Nederlands
+	- [x] Nederlands
-    * English
+    - [x] English
-    + _Add another option_
+    + _Add another language option_

-* Do you communicate with Sign Language? if so, which one:
+3. Do you communicate with Sign Language? _Add/Select the languages you speak and sort them by preference._
-	- ASL
+	- [x] ASL
-	- Dutch Sign Language
+	- [x] Dutch Sign Language
-	+ _Add another option_
+	+ _Add another sign language option_

 ### Create a new group
 - Who are you making this group for?